 What is QA?
 And why do I need “good” QA?

-QA is procedure.
-Procedure is the human part of process, procedure is how you do the various steps.
+Procedure is the human part of process; procedure is how you do the various steps.
 QA by asking questions and getting everyone on the same page is an active process, not just part of the process.
 QA also helps keep the development process moving, QA makes sure that as much of the procedure as is possible and needed is followed.
 Some features do not need three functional acceptance criterion where another feature may need nine acceptance criterion.
-QA is the group that should be responsible for making sure that there is just enough information in a feature that everyone can read the feature request and understand what the feature is supposed to do and why.
+QA is the group that should be responsible for making sure that there is just enough information in a feature that everyone can read the feature request and understands what the feature are supposed to do and why.
 QA is the group that gives unbiased feedback on the state of the code, without that unbiased view we really have no idea where we stand.

 So what is QA?
 Quality Assurance is a hidden profit center.
 Quality Assurance is the grease in you development process that helps keep your product on schedule, and on budget.
 Quality Assurance is the true witness to the quality in the product.
 Quality Assurance is your communications facilitator to make sure everyone is on the same page.

 Why do I need “good” QA?
 Well good QA is like good bones it is the frame upon which everything else hangs.
 Good QA knows how to talk tech and relay that to non-technical people.
 Good QA will give you honest feedback whether you like it or not.
 Just because you don’t want the bad news does not mean you don’t need to know about the bad news.

 For further reading please read;Mastering Software Quality Assurance: Best Practices, Tools and Techniques for Software Developer By Murali Chemuturi